CrazyStoneonRoad/voc2coco/README.md

 ## run.sh ##
 Main file is `run.sh`

+Better make sure the existence of the path `./tmp/`

 - Input parameters:
 	- `/.../AnnotationXMLs_path/` which contains xmls,
 	- `DatasetName` defined by yourself.